-Both the unweighted GPA and the GPA for Rank are posted on a student's transcript.
+Both the unweighted GPA and the weighted GPA are posted on a student's transcript.
 Rank in class, honor graduate status, valedictorian and salutatorian determination shall be based on a weighted GPA system.
-Grade points shall be based on semester grades for most courses taken in grades 9-12 and courses taken in middle school for high school credit.
+Grade points shall be based on semester grades for courses taken for high school credit.
 The GPA shall be computed to three decimal places.
 The third quarter marking period shall count as a semester grade for purposes of determining rank, honor graduate status, valedictorian, and salutatorian for seniors.
 Dual credit grades shall not be recorded at the third marking period and the first semester grade will count for purposes of determining rank, honor graduate status, valedictorian, and salutatorian.

 Rank in class will only be published for students in the top 10% of their class at the end of each semester.
 The lowest-weighted GPA of seniors in the top 10 percent, first quartile, second quartile, and third quartile will be published in the Student Portal after each calculation period, so students will know generally where they fall in relation to their peers.
-Information for juniors, sophomores and freshmen will be published only in January and June.
+Information for juniors, sophomores and freshmen will be published only in February and June.